jafbath/survivorProject/readme.md

 Each team will be given 5 (five) tokens, redeemable at any time during regular class and Study Hall time (not including evening Office hours), for 20 minutes with an instructor.
-Tokens are redeemable during regular class time or as determined by your Squad Lead.
-Tokens cannot be transferred between groups - there is no black market for tokens.
+- Tokens are redeemable during project office hours (see the course schedule).
+- Tokens cannot be transferred between groups - there is no black market for tokens.

 Instructors will not be holding open office hours during project week.
 This is